Mission and constitution

 In July 1996, the Classified Staff Advisory Committee became a Provisional VCU Staff Senate and was charged with the duty of establishing and ratifying a constitution.
 During this process, there were continued concerns regarding the changing university environment as it related to the hospital’s transition to an authority.
 However, the VCU Staff Senate demonstrated its dedication to making careful and informed decisions that are in the best interest of the employees it represents.

-Download the Constitution and Bylaws [PDF] for complete information on the purpose and function of the VCU Staff Senate, as well as guidelines for leadership, committees and membership.
+Download the VCU Staff Senate Constitution [PDF] for complete information on the purpose and function of the VCU Staff Senate, as well as guidelines for leadership, committees and membership.